Army IBOLC Training Plan

 What if I can’t handle the training volume at first?

 Building stamina and resilience is a key training goal of this plan, and physical and mental stamina is also key to completing the course.
-If you can’t handle the training volume at first, it is better to cut training sessions short, rather than take unscheduled rest days.
+If you can’t handle the training volume at first, its better to cut training sessions short, rather than take unscheduled rest days.

 What if I can’t make the prescribed reps for the bodyweight exercises, or the prescribed interval times for the rucks or runs?